CUBRID/cubrid-manual/en/admin/config.rst

     SET SYSTEM PARAMETERS 'parameter_name=value [{; name=value}...]'

 *parameter_name* is the name of a client parameter whose value is editable.
-In this syntax, value is the value of the given parameter.
-You can change multiple parameter values by separating them with semicolons (;).
-You must take caution when you apply changes of parameter values.
+In this syntax, *value* is the value of the given parameter.
+You can change multiple parameter values by separating them with a semicolon(;).
+You should be careful when you change a parameter.

 The following example shows how to retrieve the result of an index scan in OID order and configure the number of queries to be stored in the history of the CSQL Interpreter to 70.